craft-snippets/Craft-pagination-toolbox/README.md

 * Default **CSS styles**, with the option to disable them.
 * Page **number input widget**, allowing to visit specific pagination page by typing in its number.
 * **Logarithmic pagination**, outputting pagination links on the logarithmic scale.
 Best suited for paginating large datasets.
 * **Dynamic pagination**, allowing to change pagination subpages without refreshing whole page using **AJAX**.
 Properly updates the page URL and suppeorts forward and back buttons.
 Can fall back to regular pagination if Javascript is disabled.
-Available in the **PRO edition**.

 ## Installation